Aditi22kashyap/movie-app/README.md

 Open your browser and visit http://localhost:3000 to view the app.

 # Features
-Browse a list of popular movies.
+1.Browse a list of popular movies.
-View detailed information about each movie.
+2.View detailed information about each movie.
-Add movies to your watchlist.
+3.Add movies to your watchlist.
 View your watchlist.